How machine learning is revolutionizing demand planning - and what it means for you?

 Supervised Learning Models

 Supervised learning models are essential in demand forecasting, as they learn from examples that include both input information (e.g., past sales, promotions, customer demographics) and corresponding results (e.g., future demand).
 Regression algorithms, which predict continuous values like sales or revenue, are a popular choice within the supervised learning techniques for demand forecasting.
-Some well-known regression methods are linear regression, decision trees, and neural networks.
+Some well-known regression methods are linear regression, , and .
 Linear regression is a straightforward approach that finds a straight line that best fits the data, allowing us to forecast future demand based on past information and other relevant factors.
 Decision trees are more flexible and can capture more complex relationships in the data.
 They work by repeatedly dividing the data into smaller groups based on the most important input factors, creating a tree-like structure where each ending point represents a demand forecast.
 This method provides an easily understandable visual representation of the factors influencing demand.
 Neural networks are more advanced techniques inspired by the way the human brain works.
 They consist of interconnected processing units that work together, allowing the model to learn complicated relationships between inputs and outputs.
 Although neural networks can be more challenging to set up and understand, they offer the potential for highly accurate demand forecasts, especially when working with large, intricate datasets.

 Unsupervised Learning Models